 Making Things Easier

 Hands down, the best way to avoid any effort is to pick the right place before setting up an aquarium!
 However, not all is lost should one realize that the kitchen is not the best place for that fifty-gallon tank with its 2000-member shoal of tetras.
-Just lessen the water to reduce the weight and carefully transport to the new site.
+Just lessen the water to reduce the weight and carefully transport it to the new site.
 The water change shouldn't be too drastic as this could have a negative impact on your fish, especially if there's still chlorine in it.

 The location of an aquarium is not all about safety.
 A good site can also make fish-keeping chores a little bit easier.

-- It shouldn't be so close to the wall or furniture that you struggle to access the back (or any side, for that matter) while cleaning
+- It shouldn't be so close to the wall or furniture that you struggle to access the back (or any side, for that matter) while cleaning.

-- An aquarium located near a water source makes quick work of those weekly water changes
+- An aquarium located near a water source makes quick work of those weekly water changes.

-- A nearby electrical outlet eliminates extension cords people can trip over and let's face it, a jumble of electrical cords just looks messy
+- A nearby electrical outlet eliminates extension cords people can trip over and let's face it, a jumble of electrical cords just looks messy.

 - Ideally, there should be a shelf or closet to keep all the fish food and equipment within reach.